Pulzar FM: Shows

 The Pulzar FM breakfast show, 'The Morning Grind', was hosted by station co-owner Andy 'Pulzar' Poulsen from relaunch on 105.7FM on 18 April 2009 until local breakfast radio duo, Josh Armstrong and Gordon Findlater, took the slot in June 2009.
 The pair introduced a number of unique features for the show including their 'Bad Parenting Update', 'Cafe Giveaway' and 'Pulzar Doctors' segments.

-The show joined with the national Family Planning organization for a segment that was named 'Sperm Fest'.
+The show joined with the national Family Planning organisation for a segment that was named 'Sperm Fest'.
 Josh, Gordon, Andy and afternoon drive host Lyndon Hunter had tests to figure out who had the highest sperm count.
 The segment helped to promote sexual health among Christchurch youth.
 The Morning Grind was later hosted by Gordon Findlater and Will Appelbe.

 After the return of Pulzar FM in October 2012, the Breakfast show 'Morning Energy' was hosted by Andy Poulsen and the drive home show by Snap Campbell.
 The Hot 30 Countdown with Leyla Hutchison also returned on 27 October, with Gangnam Style voted as Number 1 on the countdown.